paulh1am/paulh1am.github.io/about.md

 <img class="col one left" src="/img/paul_hiam1.png">

-Paul is a designer and developer focusing on interactive products and experiences.
-A recent graduate of NYU’s Interactive Telecommunications Program (ITP), he creates work exploring topics in new media like IOT, game design, VR, data-visualization and user experience.
+I am a designer and developer focusing on interactive products and experiences.
+As a recent graduate of NYU’s Interactive Telecommunications Program (ITP), I am passionate about new media, technology and design.
+I create work exploring things like IoT, game design, VR, data-visualization and user experience.

-He is also a graduate of the Web Development Immersive program at General Assembly in NY.
+I also completed the Web Development Immersive program at General Assembly in NY.

-When he isn’t hacking or tinkering Paul can be found rock climbing, drawing in various notebooks or trying to learn jazz guitar.
+When I'm not hacking or tinkering I like rock climbing, sketching in notebooks and trying to learn jazz guitar.

 <br/>
 <hr/>